mannaudur/MinCE-prototype/setup/README_setup.md

-This will create a .txt file in 'atoms/' for every atom discovered in your dataset, as well as two reference files; 'hashlocator' and 'indices'.
+This will create an extensionless file in 'atoms/' for every atom discovered in your dataset, as well as two reference files; 'hashlocator' and 'indices'.
+We want to add the extension .txt, svo run rename.sh in the parent directory of 'atoms/'.

 'hashlocator' contains every single hash value in your dataset and maps it to every sketch containing it.